One of several endemic birds on the islands, the distinctive Blue Chaffinch. Photo: John Muddeman

 Day 6: After the early morning spent looking for any species we may have missed, we take the short ferry crossing to Lanzarote.
 First we visit an area of working salinas to look for any shorebirds which may be around, and then drive to the northern tip of the island to see the views over La Graciosa and watch for birds from the clifftop, which can include Eleonora’s Falcons.
 The evening can be spent either with a seawatch from a coastal viewpoint, where shorebirds such as Bar-tailed Godwit, Whimbrel, Ruddy Turnstone, Grey, Common Ringed and Kentish Plovers and ‘peeps’ also concentrate, or perhaps if needed we could visit the sandy Famara area, famous for Houbara Bustards and Cream-coloured Coursers, but also holding a full suite of desert species.
 Night on Lanzarote.

 Day 7: Today we travel by ferry to Tenerife, for the last full day of the tour.
-This long journey travels via Gran Canaria, and gives us an unparalleled opportunity to look for any pelagic species which are at their most numerous at this time of year.
+This long journey takes us through the channel between Lanzarote and Fuerteventura to Gran Canaria, where we take a break before heading off to Tenerife, and gives us an unparalleled opportunity to look for any pelagic species which are at their most numerous at this time of year.
 Cory’s Shearwater should be abundant, but the real attraction of this ferry route is that it takes us over particularly deep water and it is here where we stand a chance of seeing the graceful Bulwer’s Petrels, while the gorgeous White-faced Storm-petrel is also regularly observed over the waters crossed by this route.
 These large ferries offer much greater stability and comfort for observation than small charters and alongside the birds, we might also see Short-finned Pilot Whale, Bottle-nosed, Atlantic Spotted and Rough-toothed Dolphins amongst a wide variety of possible cetaceans.
 While Loggerhead Turtles and even Hammerhead Sharks are occasionally seen, flying fish are also regularly observed.
-Night on Tenerife.
+Night in the north of the island.

-Day 8: After perhaps a chance for a final look around Tenerife, we’ll connect with a return flight to London where the tour ends.
+Day 8: If time allows, we’ll have a final look around Tenerife before driving south to the airport, arriving in time to connect with a return flight to London where the tour ends.